 - A global challenge that’s not too far-reaching (you need to express ideas about how to solve it)

-- A connection with a parent or relative that was incited by a specific event, such as them sharing your family history with you
+- A connection with a parent or relative that was incited by a specific event

 - Being forced to care for younger siblings due to family obstacles

 Remember that describing how you grew and changed as a result of this event is essential for writing a successful essay.
 How are you a different person today as a result of it?
 How do you interact with people now versus before?
 How will you continue to grow in the future?

 Describe a topic, idea, or concept you find so engaging it makes you lose all track of time.
 Why does it captivate you?
 What or who do you turn to when you want to learn more?

 Curiosity and Love of Learning are two of the signature Character Strengths colleges are looking for in your application.
 This prompt as all previous ones, asks you to explain what you are interested in and why.
 “What or who do you turn to” is inviting you to tell a story of a specific time or times when you wanted to develop and deepen that interest.
 If you have a specific resource or someone you consider a mentor, this is a potential topic for you.